What Exactly Is an Acolyte?

 • Run dance at two additional demos (three total)

-• Teach fifteen additional dances (twenty-six total): cover each style, demonstrate both male and female parts, identify the origin of each dance, eight dances or more of the above fifteen must be at least intermediate level
+• Teach eighteen additional dances (30 total): cover English Country, Italian, "walking dances", Gresleyfolk, and SCA choreography; demonstrate both male and female parts, and identify the origin of each dance

 • Demonstrate dance etiquette and improvisation